sjfwagner/sjfwagner.github.io/_posts/2016-06-01-gender-bias-in-SYMIH.md

 **Over time, men _still_ get more episodes than women by far on SYMIH**

-In fact, on average over time Tracy and Holly have roughly 5.5 male podcasts and 1.8 female podcasts per month (loosely), though the precise numbers move up and down depending on the month.
+In fact, on average over time SYMIH hosts have had roughly 5.5 male podcasts and 1.8 female podcasts per month (loosely), though the precise numbers move up and down depending on the month.

 <a href="http://imgur.com/ymNK42i"><img src="http://i.imgur.com/ymNK42i.jpg" title="source: imgur.com" /></a>